approvals/ApprovalTests.cpp/doc/Troubleshooting.md

 *     #define APPROVALS_DOCTEST
 *     #include "ApprovalTests.hpp"
 *
-* To do this in UT, add the following to your main.cpp:
+* To do this in [Boost].UT, add the following to your main.cpp:
 *
 *     #define APPROVALS_UT
 *     #include "ApprovalTests.hpp"